valmikroy/learnings/finance/README.md

 - Non-Operating Expense - A non-operating expense is a cost that is unrelated to the business's core operations.
 The most common types of non-operating expenses are interest charges or other costs of borrowing, payments to settle lawsuits, restructuring costs and losses on the disposal of assets.
 Accountants sometimes remove non-operating expenses to examine the performance of the business, ignoring the effects of financing and other irrelevant issues.

-- Operating income = Gross profit - Expenses
+- Operating income = Revenue - Operating Expenses

 - Income before taxes = Operating income - non-operating expenses